Bambu Indah

 • Beautifully constructed wooden houses with muslin-draped four-posters and unique touches - a treetop yoga deck in Guadua, a Japanese-style bathtub in Kuno

-• Amazing bamboo architecture and strong eco credentials (the owners also founded the world-acclaimed Green School)
+• Amazing bamboo and reclaimed wood architecture, and strong eco credentials (the owners also founded the world-acclaimed Green School)

-• Authentic and atmospheric, with lovely welcoming staff
+• Authentic and atmospheric, with lovely staff who are super-efficient

 Lows